 Before you start trading, make sure to get familiar with most of the variables affecting the assets you are interested in.
 Next, adjust your trading strategy to respond adequately and hedge your positions against them.

 Open an Account with the Right Broker

 Futures trading is also relatively expensive because of the high trading costs.
-It’s not unusual for borkers to change $2.50 per contract for the most common futures contracts.
+It’s not unusual for brokers to charge $2.50 per contract for the most common futures contracts.
 Sometimes even up to $10.00 per contract for alternative assets like Bitcoin futures.
 These high trading costs could easily deplete your initial $500 capital.

 Fortunately, competition among brokers has really picked up in the past couple of years.
-Today, there are platforms that might give you reasonable trading fees and no minimum account balance requirement for futures trading.
+Today, some platforms might give you reasonable trading fees and no minimum account balance requirement for futures trading.
 Unfortunately, this usually comes at the expense of available trading tools.
 Furthermore, many of these brokers are new platforms that have yet to earn the trust of the trading community.

 Use a Day Trading Strategy that Works with a Small Account

 Just remember that the fact you are starting with $500 doesn’t mean your account will inevitably fail.
 It simply means it might be a bit more challenging to grow it.

 It should be no surprise that day trading futures with a $500 account are more difficult than larger ones.
 You don’t have the same room for error, the ability to take as many contracts, or the capacity to pay high commissions.
 Having an account with $50,000, for example, would give you a lot more opportunities to try and make a profit.